-- MWAA to hold a risk and contingency workshop with FTA and PMOC participation. - MWAA to revise their RCMP based upon the results of their negotiations with CRC for the time delay costs. - Loudoun County to continue the procurement process for the Design-Build of the Loudoun Gateway and Ashburn South Parking Garages.
+- MWAA to hold a risk and contingency workshop with FTA and PMOC participation. - MWAA to revise their RCMP based upon the results of their negotiations with CRC for the time delay costs and results of the risk and contingency workshop. - Loudoun County to award the contract for the Design-Build of the Loudoun Gateway and Ashburn South Parking Garages.